Estate Agents in Mid WalesWelsh Property Services - trading as Property Services (Mid Wales) Limited

-Home Information Packs (HIPs) will be a legal requirement for virtually all residential flats and houses put onto the market from 1st June this year.
+Home Information Packs (HIPs) are a legal requirement for virtually all residential flats and houses on the market.

 What are HIPs?